MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableCpuThrottleOnIdleScans

-Indicates whether the CPU is throttled for scheduled scans while the device is idle.
+Specifies whether the CPU is throttled for scheduled scans while the device is idle.
 Valid values are:

 - $true: The CPU is throttled for scheduled scans.